 - Review the role of a DCS Specialist: case_management_description_.pdf

 - View the frequently asked questions about the scholarship programs and working for DCS

 - View a sample contract with DCS

 - Visit one of the child welfare education units and talk about DCS work with one of our staff or supervisors.
 Please email Jodi Pawlowski (Jodi.Pawlowski@asu.edu) and request to visit a unit.
 You may shadow our staff for a day.
 Please note that this option is only available to eligible applicants and those wishing to shadow in a unit must sign a strict confidentiality agreement, must pass the CPSCR background check prior to shadowing, and must certify that they do not have any criminal convictions that would prevent them from obtaining a Level 1 fingerprint clearance card.

 Upon graduation, CWEP students will be placed for employment at DCS where the need is greatest.
 This means that neither the job function nor job location is known in advance.
 At the time students enter the CWEP, they will sign a contract with DCS.
 The contract states that the student can be placed for employment at any DCS office in the state of Arizona.
 The contract also states that the student will be hired into a DCS specialist position (a case carrying position).

-If you are a student in the CWEP, you must begin your work commitment upon graduation or shortly thereafter with your social work degree.
+If you are a student in the CWEP, you must begin your work commitment within 60 days of graduation.